DROrangeApple/Automated-Hydroponics/README.md

     Connect your mobile device to the NodeMCU's Wi-Fi network.
     Open the app on your mobile device.
     Control the hydroponics system components by pressing the buttons in the app.

-Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
-License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

-I hope this README file meets your expectations.
-If you have any further questions or need clarification, please feel free to ask.